ModUDuke/Causal-Inference-Introduction/chapter2.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:869592714b
 ## Soggy Cereal III

-Since we found no significant errors in their dataset in Chapter 1, Puritan Wheat Inc. now wants us to determine whether their cereal, TechnoCrunch lasts a longer amount of `time` before it gets soggy than NeoPuffs.
+Since we found no significant errors in their dataset in Chapter 1, Puritan Wheat Inc. now wants us to determine whether their cereal TechnoCrunch lasts a longer amount of `time` before it gets soggy than NeoPuffs.
 They also want to know whether `milk` absorption or `fiber` content are correlated with `time` before sogginess.
 That is, conduct the  the following steps:

 *** =instructions
 - 1) Use the `mean` function to estimate the mean `time` in dataframe `Soggy` just for flakes that were in TechnoCrunch `cereal`